rin67630/Soft-Power-MPPT/Software/Final adjustments.md

 ![image](https://user-images.githubusercontent.com/14197155/106478854-f229ac00-64a9-11eb-943e-c67a4a8e8d9e.png)
 Note its PWM value in the software at a0_Parameters at the line #define INJ_NEUTRAL 400.

-- Move the slider to the right maximum and adjust the trim pot RP1 to the equalization voltage (15.2V for lead acid battery), take notice of the voltage.
+- Move the slider to the right maximum.
+If you have a fixed resistor in place of RP1, just take notice of the voltage in the aO_Parameters of the configuration
+(#define INJ_LP_MAX  15200)
-If you have a fixed resistor, just take notice of the voltage in the aO_Parameters of the configuration (#define INJ_LP_MAX  15200).
+--if you have a trim pot RP1, adjust it to the equalization voltage of your battery (15.2V for lead acid battery), in the aO_Parameters of the configuration
+(#define INJ_LP_MAX  15200)

 Move the slider to the left minimum and take notice of the voltage (which should be between 10.5V and 11.5V in the aO_Parameters of the configuration (#define INJ_LP_MIN  11040).

 ## Set the High-power injection.
 (you can skip that if you have no high-power extension)
 - Move the slider again to the neutral position, where Vbat shows the float voltage of your battery and switch to high-power.
-If necessary, correct the CV potentiometer of the high-power buck converter to get 13.8V again.
+If necessary, correct the CV potentiometer of the high-power buck converter to get to the same voltage again.

-- Move the slider to the left minimum and adjust the trim pot Rp2 to approximately the same voltage than the low power buck, take notice of the voltage in the aO_Parameters of the configuration (#define INJ_HP_MIN  11070).
+- Move the slider to the left minimum and adjust the trim pot RP2 to roughly the same voltage than the low power buck, take notice of the voltage in the aO_Parameters of the configuration (#define INJ_HP_MIN  11070).

 - Move the slider to the right maximum and take notice of the voltage in in the aO_Parameters of the configuration (#define INJ_HP_MAX  15280).

 You can then recompile the programm to take the new adjustments in account and enjoy your Soft-Power-MPPT. device.

-with that slider position